ceph/ceph/doc/radosgw/notifications.rst

  - URI: ``http[s]://<fqdn>[:<port]``
  - port defaults to: 80/443 for HTTP/S accordingly
  - verify-ssl: indicate whether the server certificate is validated by the client or not ("true" by default)
+ - cloudevents: indicate whether the HTTP header should contain attributes according to the `S3 CloudEvents Spec`_ ("false" by default)

 - AMQP0.9.1 endpoint